dapr/docs/concepts/state-management/README.md

 ## Concurrency

 Dapr supports optimistic concurrency control (OCC) using ETags.
 When a state is requested, Dapr always attaches an **ETag** property to the returned state.
 And when the user code tries to update or delete a state, it's expected to attach the ETag through the **If-Match** header.
-The write operation can succeed only when the provided ETag matches with the ETag in the database.
+The write operation can succeed only when the provided ETag matches with the ETag in the state store.

 Dapr chooses OCC because in many applications, data update conflicts are rare because clients are naturally partitioned by business contexts to operate on different data.
 However, if your application chooses to use ETags, a request may get rejected because of mismatched ETags.
 It's recommended that you use a [Retry Policy](#Retry-Policies) to compensate for such conflicts when using ETags.